rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/AddAzureCloudAccountInput.md

   - Subscriptions to be added to the Azure Cloud Account.
 - regions: list of AzureCloudAccountRegions
   - Regions to be added to the Azure Cloud Account.
+- isAsynchronous: System.Boolean
+  - Indicates whether the Azure cloud account can be onboarded asynchronously.